GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 </p>

 <p align="justify">
-This documenation will not provide screenshots of each SHAP visualization plotted for both <code>milestone-2</code> and <code>milestone-3</code>, since displaying only the SHAP plots generated in <code>milestone-3</code> should be sufficient in the discussion of each of the different plots' use and interpretation.
+This documenation will not be providing screenshots of each SHAP visualization plotted for both <code>milestone-2</code> and <code>milestone-3</code>, since displaying only the SHAP plots generated in <code>milestone-3</code> should be sufficient in the discussion of each of the different plots' use and interpretation.
 Refer to the links of the <code>Milestone 2 Documentation</code> and <code>Milestone 3 Documentation</code> located in the <code>README.md</code> of branch <code>milestone-4</code>.
 </p>

 <p align="justify">